llechert/jdbf/README.md

 </repositoryView>
 ```

 Mapping is very simple.
 Mapping between column table and property of Java object is specified with tag <item/> where is specified the name of property, the name of column and other information.
-From this file JdbF will create in automatically and trasparently way the SQL statement, using other important module, SMS.
+From this file JdbF will create in automatically and trasparently way the SQL statement, using other important module SMS.

-## Sql Management System
+## SQL Management System

-Sql Management System is more modular system that MMS.
+SQL Management System is more modular system that MMS.
 In fact it is composed from other modules which are delegated to manage the operation that occur between creation of sql statement ant its execution.

 These modules are.